 Sales and Marketing Ethics are a large part in retaining customers and building a solid brand image.
-During the Sales and Marketing processes/Campaigns the product must be sold truthfully without tricking the consumer into buying the product/service.
+During the sales and marketing processes/campaigns the product must be sold truthfully without tricking the consumer into buying the product/service.
 All marketing campaigns must be truthful when selling the product so that the customers trust the brand and will return to buy future products.
-With our Aquaponics system a main marketing idea is that the system is very sustainable.
+With our aquaponics system a main marketing idea is that the system is very sustainable.
 However we must be truthful when marketing the product and say that it is only very sustainable backed up by facts such as that it only uses 10% of the water usually needed to grow plants due to the cycling system.
-In many cases throughout the net Aquaponics is said to be 100% sustainable however this is untrue due to the several inputs required such as Electrical Power Supply, Fish Food, Water.
+In many cases throughout the net aquaponics is said to be 100% sustainable however this is untrue due to the several inputs required such as electrical power supply, fish food, water.

-6.3.1 Brand name
+6.3.1.
+Brand name

 For the construction of a company identity we need a brand.
-Our brand have personality with the name 'Phish Phood' and the logo seen in Figure ().
+Our brand have personality with the name 'Phish Phood' and the logo seen in Figure 21.
 It can not be similar to other brands that are already registered.
 This is to avoid copyright.
 We need to protect and register our brand, logo and slogan in the country that we want to sell it.
-For example, after researching the Intellectual property sites of Europe we can register our brand name/logo as it is not currently taken.
+For example, after researching the Intellectual property sites of Europe we can register our brand name/logo as it is not currently name.